Members area

 Also known as the tympanic membrane, the eardrum is a thin membrane at the end of the ear canal.
 Sound waves cause it to vibrate.

-In Wales, each local authority has a duty to appoint one.
-The EYALNLO is a key contact for families of deaf babies and children who may have additional learning needs (ALN) and wish to have an Individual Development Plan (IDP).
+A key contact for families of deaf babies and young children who may have additional learning needs (ALN) and wish to have an Individual Development Plan (IDP).
+In Wales, each local authority has a duty to appoint an EYALNLO.

-A person who supports deaf children (from birth to two years old) and their families, and specialises in deafness in very young children.
-Early years support workers can be health visitors, social workers, teachers of deaf children etc.
+A person who supports deaf children (from birth to two years old) and their families.
+They specialise in deafness in very young children and can be health visitors, social workers, or teachers of deaf children.

 Earmould

 An earmould is the part of the hearing aid that fits into the ear.
-An impression is taken of the ear by the audiologist which is then used to make the earmould from an acrylic or silicone material.
+An audiologist will take an impression of the ear and then use this to make the earmould from an acrylic or silicone material.
 It should fit tightly into the ear to make sure that all the amplified sound from the hearing aid travels into the ear.
 Loose fitting earmoulds will cause escaping sound to re-enter the microphone and cause feedback (or whistling).
+If your child’s hearing aids are whistling, it could be a sign that their earmould isn’t pushed into their ear correctly or that they need new earmoulds.

 Earmould puffer